HoiBro/BoerenbridgeMCCFR/README.md

 # Boerenbridge
-This repository contains the code for my PWS on Boerenbridge.
+This repository contains the code for my profielwerkstuk on Boerenbridge.

 The file with the main algorithm is MCCFR.py.